raghunath-r-a/raghunath-r-a.github.io/README.md

 I'm an example of comupter science graduate gone awry trying to make a career out of programming and has become a technical content writer 😀

 - 🔭 I’m currently working on making [Async Blog](https://www.loginradius.com/blog/async/) more helpful for developers around the globe 👨‍💻
-- 🌱 I’m currently learning anythings that feels intriguing 🤔
+- 🌱 I’m currently learning anything that feels intriguing 🤔
 - 👯 I’m looking to collaborate on open source projects needing technical documentation ✍️
 - 🤔 I’m looking for expereinced developers 👌 who want to share their expertise in blog format via [Async Blog](https://www.loginradius.com/blog/async/)
 - 💬 Ask me about technical content writing, self development, and overcoming mental obstacles.